 Still then, agricultural lands became abandoned and became a genetic repository of these plants that can invade the park. by cultivating the land, farmers work to control it.

-Nevertheless, farming in the Galapagos is a must, due to the Galapagos Islands regulations for sustainability.
+Nevertheless, farming in the Galapagos Islands is a must, due to the Galapagos Islands regulations for sustainability.
 Farming in the Islands consist of collecting eggs, milking cows, making organic cheese, picking fruit and making fresh fruit juices and jams to enjoy.
 However, this is an arduous and challenging labor.
 Fortunately, international fair trade and organic food market is expanding in South America and the Galapagos coffee price is rising.
 The delicious blends may yet continue to grow into even more of a sort of delicacy in the international organic markets.

 Today, many agricultural teachers and volunteers from the United States arrive to the Islands in order to carry out global conservation programs.
 Every day more than 1,100 crates of food including apples, boxes of cereal & Ecuadorian beer arrive to Puerto Ayora, the main shipping port.